Raisess/bitfunky/cli/README.md

 ### Uninstalling:

-- Only inside the cli folder root!

 ```shell
 make uninstall
 ```

+Only inside the cli folder root!

-that is all.
+That is all.